shaneiadt/Ramblings/pages/2020/SQL-101-The-Refresher.md

 WHERE school_id = 3;
 ```

-We now have our tables & data ready for some querying :grin:
+We now have our tables & data ready for some querying 😁

 ## **S**imple**Q**uery**L**anguage

-Let's start with making some straight forward queries and solving the prompts below :thumbsup:
+Let's start with making some straight forward queries and solving the prompts below 👍

 #### **SELECT**